dbow/futureplate/README.md

 `npm run build:hot`

-Runs the `build:dev` script with SERVER_ONLY flag so it only compiles the server-render bundle (since the client bundle is handled by the webpack-dev-server).
+Runs the `build:dev` script with HMR flag so it only compiles the server-render bundle (since the client bundle is handled by the webpack-dev-server).

 `npm run start:hot`